DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

 * `textColor` - type: COLOR
     - Default is `777777FF`
 * `textColorDimmed` - type: COLOR
     - Text color when a menu is open (background is dimmed).
+This property mostly exists for backward compatibility purposes, the recommended approach is to setup a separate helpsystem element with `scope` set to `menu`
     - Default is the same value as `textColor`
 * `iconColor` - type: COLOR
     - Default is `777777FF`
 * `iconColorDimmed` - type: COLOR
     - Icon color when a menu is open (background is dimmed).
+This property mostly exists for backward compatibility purposes, the recommended approach is to setup a separate helpsystem element with `scope` set to `menu`
     - Default is the same value as `iconColor`
 * `fontPath` - type: PATH
 * `fontSize` - type: FLOAT